-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards. √ Services provided by providers on the Office of Foreign Asset Control (OFAC) list. √ Services occurring on/between a provider's CMS Preclusions List claim rejection and reinstatement date. √ Services occurring on/between a provider's Medicare Opt Out List opt out effective and end dates.
-An MA organization must pay for emergency or urgently needed services furnished by a physician or practitioner who has not signed a private contract with the beneficiary.
-Services occurring on/between a provider's Office of the Inspector General (OIG)/System for Award Management (SAM) List effective and end dates.
-The OIG has a limited exception that permits payment for emergency services provided by excluded providers under certain circumstances.
-Vision Care (See Chapter 4, Section 2; Medical Benefits Chart (Vision care) for more information.)
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services occurring on/between a provider's CMS Preclusions List claim rejection and reinstatement date Not covered under any condition Services occurring on/between a provider's Medicare Opt Out List opt out effective and end dates • An MA organization must pay for emergency or urgently needed services furnished by a physician or practitioner who has not signed a private contract with the beneficiary.
+Services occurring on/between a provider's Office of the Inspector General (OIG)/System for Award Management (SAM) List effective and end dates The OIG has a limited exception that permits payment for emergency services provided by excluded providers under certain circumstances.
+Services provided by providers on the Office of Foreign Asset Control (OFAC) list Not covered under any condition Vision Care (See Chapter 4, Section 2; Medical Benefits Chart (Vision care) for more information.)